davidjwp/Docs-Misc/Makefile.md

 @	this prefix is used to tell the makefile not to display the command being executed,
 	thus it is used before a command

-FileName: file.o
-	gcc file.o -o FileName

-file.o: file.c
-	gcc -c file.c

-The Makefile sees the first rule and checks the prerequisite for the target, in this case the target is FileName this is the file we are trying to create using the object file, the object file does not exist so it will check for a rule that can.

-Thus the next rule is in effect, the Makefile compiles file.c using the compiler option -c to output an object file, then the first rule can be fullfilled.

-Now let's try a more complicated Makefile by simply adding files:

-FileName: file1.o file2.o file3.o file3.o file4.o
-	gcc file1.o file2.o file3.o file3.o file4.o -o FileName

-file1.o file2.o file3.o file3.o file4.o: file1.c file2.c file3.c file3.c file4.c
-	gcc -c file1.c file2.c file3.c file3.c file4.c

-The Makefile is suddendly a lot messier and harder to work with so let's use variables:

-CC	= gcc
-NAME	= FileName

-${NAME}: %.o
-	${CC} %.o -o ${NAME}

-%.o: %.c
-	${CC} -c

-Things have gotten much clearer but more complex as well, first we declare the variable CC which will correspond to the gcc command, then NAME is gonna be the name of our executable file.

-Then we use the variable NAME as target for the first rule with as a prerequesite %.o which is a pattern rule the symbol % contains the target pattern in this case it's all files ending in .o much like *.o in bash.

-The rule compiles with the CC variable, selects all object files and renames them with the NAME variable.

-The second rule creates our object files by using those same variables To use a variable simply use ${VARIABLE} or $(VARIABLE) same thing but the squiggly lines look cooler, you can also use the variable ${MAKE} which is a recursive call to the Makefile and does not need to be set.
+the variable ${MAKE} is a recursive call to the Makefile and does not need to be

-...STANDARD RULES...:
+#### STANDARD RULES

-There are some standard rules used often to accomplish certain tasks and although we can call them by any name they do have names to recognize them by, here are some of them:
+there are some standard rules used often to accomplish certain tasks and although we can call them by any name they do have names to recognize them by, here are some of them:

-${NAME}:
+**${NAME}:**

-^defines the build of the file NAME, it is better used with the rule all
+*defines the build of the file NAME, it is better used with the rule all*

 example:

 	.PHONY: all

 	all: ${NAME}